I just finished reading an excellent book called The Lifestyle Blueprint.

 While I don’t think everyone needs to be an entrepreneur, I think everyone needs to have a least one time-independent form of income.
-Everyone makes a big deal about location independent income, but time independent income is where real freedom is found
+Everyone makes a big deal about location-independent income, but time-independent income is where real freedom is found

 Working 20-30 hrs a week is still the same, no matter where you are.
 Making money while you do something elseis how you really set yourself up to live life.
-Working from home is nice, but if you can figure out how to get a job that pays on commission or assignment, then you get a chance to be semi time-independant.
+Working from home is nice, but if you can figure out how to get a job that pays on commission or assignment, then you get a chance to be semi-time-independent.

-Working on commission to get a taste of time independent income may sound counterintuitive but it does two things:
+Working on commission to get a taste of time-independent income may sound counterintuitive, but it does two things:

 - incentivizes you to actually finish work so you can enjoy spending the money.

 - Let’s you get a feel for actually generating value as opposed to simply trading time.

 Most people are so stuck in the trading time for money paradigm that they can’t even imagine another way of making a living.

 If you want to shift your perspective on the world, shift how you survive in it.

 Harsh Truth # 4: Victim Never Wins